 “By feeding the entitlement mentality and dependency rather than promoting self-reliance and independence, administrative government encourages a character incompatible with the republicanism” of our founders.

 “In order to stop the erosion of our social capital and restore a culture of self-governing citizens, we must challenge, engage, and reject the relativism and historicism that infect our culture and have caused such great turmoil in our politics.“

 America’s national identity “can be sustained only by citizens of firm convictions and sound character.
 There is a critical connection between a thriving civil society and limited, constitutional government.”

 “What does it say about our moral discernment when an endangered snail is protected more than a six-month-old child in a mother’s womb, or when we are unable to agree whether defining marriage as a union between man and woman serves any rational purpose?
-In a world of moral confusion, we must restore the accepted understanding of a human nature limited by the unchanging ground of right and wrong check and find best carpet cleaning in dublin.
+In a world of moral confusion, we must restore the accepted understanding of a human nature limited by the unchanging ground of right and wrong.
 The Declaration of Independence asserts self-evident truths according to ‘the Laws of Nature and of Nature’s God’ that we, too, must honor.
 All persons are created equal and possess equal human dignity, regardless of race, color, sex, age, or religious creed.
 All are endowed with the same unalienable rights to life, liberty and the pursuit of happiness.
 While we acknowledge man’s weaknesses, we must also recognize his great capacity for virtue.

 “There is a clear connection between America’s growing social ills and the abandonment of traditional moral norms most Americans acquire through religion….
 Americans are a religious people – the Supreme Court said in 1952 (and reiterated in 1963, and again in 1984), ‘We are a religious people whose institutions presuppose a Supreme Being.’”